jakirhussainp7/captainjak/_pages/what-i-use.md

 ---

-This is my everyday software & hardware usage
+This is my everyday software & hardware usage.